SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ![Screenshot from 2023-09-16 16-34-13](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/6745e69c-2425-40dc-b2f2-b63df8774f2f)

-* Below image we observe that the complete netlist is with dimension 4 sq unit and the core dimension is 4*2 sq unit hence by Utilisation formula as mention it will be 0.5 or 50% and the aspect ratio as per formula will be also 0.5 as per fromula mention image.
+* Below image we observe that the complete netlist is with dimension 4 sq unit and the core dimension is 4*2 sq unit hence by the Utilisation formula as mention it will be 0.5 or 50% and the aspect ratio as per formula will be also 0.5 as per fromula mention image.
 * If the total dimension area of netlist is equal area of core then Utilisation factor and Aspect Ratio equals 1 which means core is square in shape

 * Utlisation Factor == Total area occupied by the netlist / Total area of the core.